Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 FROM datagen;
 ```
   Click the **save** icon to save the query.
-  - **[Note]: The input alias and output alias are used in the query, and the selected column has name or alias exactly the same as in Activities table.**
+  **[Note]: The input alias and output alias are used in the query, and the selected column should have name or alias exactly the same as in Activities table.**

 12. Go back to the overview of the Stream analytics job, click **start** to start the Stream Analytics job.
 In the new panel, choose "Now" for the "Job output starttime" and click **Start** at the bottom.

 ### Set up Azure Web Job/Data Generator